 A quick reminder: Action Reviews are used to formalize learning and find ways to improve going forward.

-When run regularly, a decision audit is NOT a quality-control process; it's part of the learning and improving process.
-If your organization is large and complex enough to warrant a quality-control process too, read this article by Daniel Kahneman, Dan Lovallo, and Olivier Sibony - three of the leading thinkers working on decision making today.
+When run regularly, a decision audit is NOT a quality-control process; it’s part of the learning and improving the process.
+If your organization is large and complex enough to warrant a quality-control process too, read this article by Daniel Kahneman, Dan Lovallo, and Olivier Sibony – three of the leading thinkers working on decision-making today.

 Here’s the agenda we use for that meeting.

 - What decisions did we make since we last met?